flaviovdf/label-shift/README.md

 # SKLearn Compatible Label Shift Detector

-This is mostly a simple implementation of the paper:
+Basically a simple implementation of the paper:
 **Detecting and Correcting for Label Shift with Black Box Predictors**.
 This code was created as wrapper to a [scikit-learn](http://scikit-learn.org) classifier.
 It's mostly used for teaching purposes.